Moldytzu/mOS/docs/BUILDING.md

 ## Testing in a virtual machine
 ##### There are multiple targets that can used to test the operating system right away:
     - run  -> runs QEmu with TCG
+    - run-log -> runs QEmu with TCG and interrupt logging enabled
     - run-no-smp -> runs QEmu with TCG and with SMP disabled
     - run-old -> runs QEmu with TCG, SMP disabled, old chipset and 128 MB of RAM
     - run-efi  -> runs QEmu with TCG and UEFI support